ChanThien3101/plugin-antivirus-clamav/README.md

-# CRS - Antivirus With ClamAV Plugin
+# CRS - Antivirus Plugin with ClamAV Integration

 ## Description of Mechanics